YodaDude2011/Frostbyt3site/README.md

 # Frostbyt3site

-# This repo contains the files and code for the new, completely custom made, Frostbyt3.com site
+# This repo contains the files and code for the Frostbyt3.com site